Deltares/iMOD-Documentation/README.md

 Once everything is installed,
 you can press **CTRL+K CTRL+R** to render a preview on the side.
-This allows for writing the documentation with a preview at runtime.
+This allows for writing the documentation with a HTML preview at runtime.